-The Implementation Group is the general assembly of the Clean Steel Partnership, including all paying members.
-The voting rights of members will be decided at a later stage, by taking into account inter alia possible discounts on the partnership fee for specific categories of members, as further discussed in Section 3.4.
-Based on inputs from the Task Forces (see below) and after consulting the Stakeholder Forum and (where needed) the Experts Advisory Group (see below), the Implementation Group will:
+The Implementation Group is the General Assembly of the Clean Steel Partnership, including all paying members.
+The voting rights of members follow the membership fee, by taking into account inter alia possible discounts on the partnership fee for specific categories of members, based on inputs from the Task Forces (see below) and after consulting the Stakeholder Forum and (where needed) the Monitoring Group (see below), the Implementation Group will:

-- Discuss the technical needs and research progress of the Partnership by periodically analysing progress in R&D&I activities and their alignment with mid- and long-term objectives;70 - Share conclusions with specific Task Forces; - Identify on yearly basis the overall R&D&I needs of the evolving Clean Steel Partnership to be shared with the public side of the Partnership Board; - Discuss on Work Programme proposals coming from the Task Forces in order to balance the interest of the different Partnership members; - Decide on how the private side of the Partnership Board will propose the content of the periodic Work Programme to the public side of the Board; and - Discuss and coordinate any revisions needed to the multiannual Roadmap.
+- Discuss the technical needs and research progress of the Partnership by periodically analysing progress in R&D&I activities and their alignment with mid- and long-term objectives;82 - Share conclusions with the Task Force; - Identify on yearly basis the overall R&D&I needs of the evolving Clean Steel Partnership to be shared with the public side of the Partnership Board; - Discuss on Work Programme proposals coming from the Task Forces in order to balance the interest of the different Partnership members; - Decide on how the private side of the Partnership Board will propose the content of the periodic Work Programme to the public side of the Board; and - Discuss and coordinate any revisions needed to the multiannual SRIA.

-Decisions made by the Implementation Group will need to be discussed with the public side of the Partnership and finally approved by the Partnership Board.
-In case consensus is not reached within the Partnership Board (see above), the Implementation Group will take into account the feedback and suggestions of the public components of the Board to reconsider its decisions and contribute to achieve consensus.
+Decisions made by the Implementation Group need to be discussed with the public side of the Partnership and finally approved by the Partnership Board.
+In case consensus is not reached within the Partnership Board (see above), the Implementation Group takes into account the feedback and suggestions of the public components of the Board to reconsider its decisions and contribute to achieve consensus.